 This is established practice in regeneration projects and construction and infrastructure projects more generally.
-It is being extended to other services (West Midlands Procurement Framework for Jobs and Skills).
+It is being extended to other services.

 The Public Services (Social Value) Act 2012 provides a framework for considering, pre-procurement, how the social, economic and environmental well-being of the area could be improved when buying goods and services.